jimdillon/RHMAP_Lab_Client/README.md

 ### hello.js
 * Rename hello.js to weather.js
-* Modify weather.js to match the changes to your index.html file (Add an input check for good measure.)
+* We want to send the city and state input to our cloud App so modify weather.js to match the changes to your index.html file (Add an input check for good measure.)
 ```
 document.getElementById('say_hello').onclick = function () {
   document.getElementById('cloudResponse').innerHTML = "<p>Calling Cloud.....</p>";